-Currently there is no national strategic plan that articulates the path toward achieving the 15% target.
-The lack of strategic planning leads to scattered and uncoordinated renewable energy investments.
-A strategic plan will help to bridge the legal, institutional, and capacity gaps to ensure that Kuwait's renewable energy sector is capable of achieving the future targets.
+Currently there is no national strategic plan that articulates the way to achieve the 15% target.
+The lack of strategic planning has led to scattered and uncoordinated renewable energy investments.
+A strategic plan will help to bridge the legal, institutional, and capacity gaps to ensure the Kuwaiti renewable energy sector is able to meet future targets.